TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 A central point of contact, for example a person or a team responsible for coordinating these actions, is generally a good idea.
-This also lets others (e.g. integrators, editors, end-users) know, to whom they can report issues.
+This also lets others (for example integrators, editors, end-users) know, to whom they can report issues.